ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/waypoint_follower/index.md

 Type: `bool` Default: `true`

 :   Whether to fail action task if a single waypoint fails.
-If false, will continue to next waypoint.
+If `false`, will continue to next waypoint.

 ### **`loop_rate`**